Lohagara Upazila, Narail: Demographics

-According to the 2011 Bangladesh census, Lohagara Upazila had 51,233 households and a population of 228,594, 11.1% of whom lived in urban areas.
-10.9% of the population was under the age of 5.
-The literacy rate (age 7 and over) was 61.9%, compared to the national average of 51.8%.
+As of the 2011 Census of Bangladesh, Lohagara upazila had 51,233 households and a population of 228,594.
+55,038 (24.08%) were under 10 years of age.
+Lohagara had an average literacy rate of 61.85%, compared to the national average of 51.8%, and a sex ratio of 1089 females per 1000 males.
+25,290 (11.06%) of the population lived in urban areas.

 Points of interest

 Kalibari Mandir is a Hindu temple in Lakshmipasha dedicated to the goddess Kali.
-Writing in 1870, James Westland, former Magistrate and Collector of Jessore, gave an account of its origins:
+Writing in 1870, James Westland, former Magistrate and Collector of Jeshore, gave an account of its origins:

 A hundred years ago, and more, there lived here a pious blacksmith who used frequently to make images of Kali, and after worshipping them to cast them into the river, according to the ceremony of 'bissarjan.'
 But one night Kali appeared to him and told him that she had determined permanently to take up her abode with him; so he gave her a house.
 Not very long since a masonry temple was built for her.